sjentsch/lsjDocs/Ch04/Ch04_Descriptives_4.rst

 .. ----------------------------------------------------------------------------

-Evidently there were three drugs: a placebo, something called “anxifree” and something called “joyzepam”, and there were 6 people administered each drug.
-There were 9 people treated using cognitive behavioural therapy (CBT) and 9 people who received no psychological treatment.
+Evidently there were three drugs: a ``placebo``, something called ``anxifree`` and something called ``joyzepam``, and there were 6 people administered each drug.
+There were 9 people treated using cognitive behavioural therapy (``CBT``) and 9 people who received no psychological treatment (``no.therapy``).
 And we can see from looking at the ``Descriptives`` of the ``mood.gain`` variable that most people did show a mood gain (mean = 0.88), though without knowing what the scale is here it’s hard to say much more than that.
 Still, that’s not too bad.
 Overall I feel that I learned something from that.

 We can also go ahead and look at some other descriptive statistics, and this time separately for each type of therapy.
 In jamovi, check ``Std. deviation``,